QTM 305What can Women do in Christian Ministry

 The Logic [I]: These serve as powerful historical examples.
 Even under a male-only priesthood (Huldah) or in the early apostolic era (Priscilla), God used women to provide binding doctrinal and prophetic direction to the highest male leaders.
 (See also Deborah, Judges 4–5 [C]).

-The AoG treats 1 Timothy 2:12 and 1 Corinthians 14:34–35 as Local Patches—specific fixes for specific church crises, not universal Design Features [I].
+The AoG treats 1 Timothy 2:12 and 1 Corinthians 14:34–35 as addressing specific situations, not as universal rules [I].

 - The "Disorderly Chatter" Reading: